SCAI-Lab/ssnr_adl_classification/README.md

-# ssnr_adl_classification
+# SSNR ADL Classification

 This repo includes anonymized labeled data for activities of daily living in spinal cord injury individuals.
-There are also introductions into classification pipelines.
+There are also introductions to classification pipelines.

-# Project Title

 ## Cloning the Repository